ColoradoSchoolOfMines/wii-track/docs/design.rst

   many embedded devices.

   This led us to push all of the computation onto AWS Lambda.
-Edge nodes only send raw data and we can then utilize the power of the Amazon infrastructure for data processing.
+Edge nodes only send raw data, and we can then utilize the power of the Amazon infrastructure for data processing.

 - **Edge nodes may be difficult to update.** These edge nodes may be installed in low-bandwidth areas and then possibly not replaced for years.
 It would be very difficult to add new features if those features required deploying an update to the edge nodes.
-Instead, we do almost all computation in lambda where publishing updates is easy.
+Instead, we do almost all computation in Lambda where publishing updates is easy.

 - **Server administration is hard.** AWS Lambda abstracts the server away, so we